 Local SEO is super competitive, so you need to put in some effort to increase your rankings.

-There’s no way to request better local rankings on Google, however, by employing the below strategies you might be able to improve your chances of showing up for local searches and in the ‘map pack’.
+There’s no way to request better local rankings on Google.
+However, by following best practices, you might be able to improve your chances of showing up for local searches and in the ‘map pack’.

 When Google ranks websites for local searches, it still focuses on three key factors: relevance, distance, and prominence.
-Therefore it’s essential your website delivers what people are searching for.
+Therefore, your website must deliver what people are searching for.

-“Your position in web results is also a factor, so SEO best practices also apply to local search optimization.” – Google
+“Your position in web results is also a factor, so SEO best practices also apply to local search optimisation.” – Google

-Google My Business (GMB), is one of, if not the most important local SEO tool you have at your disposal.
-If you don’t have a listing set up yet, make sure to get your business listed on Google today.
+Formerly Google My Business, Google Business Profile, is one of, if not the most crucial local SEO tools you have at your disposal.
+If you don’t have a listing set up yet, get your business listed on Google today.

 Once you have your listing set up, one of the keys to local SEO success is having lots of reviews and a high rating.
-Google’s algorithm will decide that the winners are the local businesses that have the best, most popular products or service, i.e. the ones loved by the locals that live there.
+Google’s algorithm will decide that the winners are the local businesses with the best, most popular products or services, i.e. the ones loved by the locals.

-Therefore it’s imperative you have a review acquisition strategy in place.
-But, don’t forget that your reviews should always be from real customers — buying likes, reviews and comments may actually harm your listing.
+Therefore, you must have a review acquisition strategy in place.
+But, don’t forget that your reviews should always be from real customers — buying likes, thoughts and comments may harm your listing.
 Not exactly the effect you’re going for!

 For that reason, it’s also important to remember that you should not offer incentives (e.g. leave us a review and get 10% off your next purchase with us) to acquire more reviews.
 For more information, check out Google’s advice on getting reviews here.

-It’s not easy getting lots of authentic reviews, however, if you put the effort in, especially when other competitors ‘can’t be bothered’ then you’re going to be 10 steps ahead of them.
+It’s not easy getting lots of authentic reviews; however, if you put the effort in, especially when other competitors ‘can’t be bothered,’ you will be 10 steps ahead of them.

-To further make the most of your GMB listing, you should:
+To further make the most of your Google Business Profile listing, you should: